Home

 Chocolate Cake by Machado

 Most dogs, like humans, find the taste of pure chocolate and chocolate flavored foods extremely appetizing.
-In addition, their habit of consuming foods very rapidly, plus the fact that chocolate is generally very readily available in most households, only adds to the problem.
+Their habit of consuming foods very rapidly, plus the fact that chocolate is generally very readily available in most households, only adds to the problem.

-Please ensure all chocolate goodies are well concealed from your eager pooch.
-Supervise your toddlers, and educate young children about the deadly effects of dogs and chocolate.
+Ensure all chocolate goodies are well concealed from your eager pooch.
+Supervise toddlers, and educate young children about the deadly effects of dogs and chocolate.

 Note: Although dogs are the most susceptible, chocolate toxicity also affects cats, horses, birds, rodents and reptiles.